jfroche/collective.zamqp/README.txt

 This package defines basic components of a Messaging Gateway integrated inside Zope using AMQP.

-ZCA is about loosely coupled design in an Application.
+Zope Component Architecture (ZCA) is about loosely coupled design in an Application.
 AMQP is about loosely coupled communication between Applications.
 This package tries to join the two.

   * Documentation: http://docs.affinitic.be/affinitic.zamqp